sourcegraph/language-server-protocol/protocol.md

 #### Glob Request

 The glob request is sent from the server to the client to request a list of files in the workspace that match a glob pattern.
-The glob pattern must be matched only against the path of the files in the workspace and relative to the `rootPath`.
+The glob pattern must be matched only against the path (not other fragments of the URI) and relative to the `rootPath`.
 A language server can use the result to index files by doing a content request for each URI.
 Usage of `TextDocumentIdentifier` here allows to easily extend the result with more properties in the future without breaking BC.